luong-komorebi/Awesome-Linux-Software/README.md

 ![Tux](img/tux.png)

+## News

+- **May 2025:** A new web app for browsing Awesome Linux Software has been released!
+Check it out at [luong-komorebi.github.io slash Awesome Linux Software](https://luong-komorebi.github.io/Awesome-Linux-Software/).

 🐧 This repo is a collection of **AWESOME** Linux applications and tools for **any users/developers**.

 🐧 Feel free to **contribute** / **star** / **fork** / **pull request** .
 Any **recommendations** and **suggestions** are welcome.